MinecraftWars/Gringotts/README.md

 Pay an amount to a player.
 The transaction will only succeed if your account has at least the given amount plus any taxes that apply, and the receiving account has enough capacity for the amount.

 ### Admin commands ###
+    /moneyadmin b <account>
+Get the balance of a player's account.

-    /money add <amount>
+    /moneyadmin add <amount> <account>
-Add an amount of money to your account.
+Add an amount of money to a player's account.

-    /money remove <amount>
+    /moneyadmin rm <amount>
-Remove an amount of money from your account.
+Remove an amount of money from a player's account.

 Installation
 ------------